This story was updated on Oct. 17, 2014.

-In his State of the Union address earlier this year, President Obama called for Congress to raise the federal minimum wage to $9 an hour by 2015, with automatic adjustments upward to reflect increasing costs of living going forward.
-But with the current level of $7.25 an hour, the increase would amount to an almost 25% jump in the costs that minimum-wage employers have to pay, raising concerns about potential impacts on businesses and on employment among lower-paid workers.
+In his 2014 State of the Union address, President Obama called for Congress to raise the federal minimum wage to $10.10 an hour in order to reflect the costs of living among low-income workers.
+But with the current level of $7.25 an hour, the proposed increase would amount to an almost 40% jump in the costs that minimum-wage employers have to pay, raising concerns about the potential effects on businesses and employment among lower-paid workers.

 One interesting fact in the minimum-wage debate is that many states already pay more than the federal minimum wage.
 Let's look at the six states that pay the highest minimum wage, according to figures as of the beginning of 2013 from the Department of Labor and more recent updates from various legislative sources.

-Finally, Washington currently tops the nation with a $9.19-per-hour minimum wage.
+Finally, Washington currently tops the nation with a $9.32-per-hour minimum wage.
 The wage is indexed to the federal Consumer Price Index.
 Employers can pay workers who are 14 or 15 years old just 85% of the prevailing minimum wage.
-Even with the top figure in the country, however, a report from the Alliance for a Just Society found that a single adult would need to earn $16.13 an hour in the state to support basic household needs.
+Even with the top figure in the country, however, a report from the Alliance for a Just Society found that a single adult would need to earn $16.13 an hour in the state to meet basic household needs.

 What the minimum wage means for investors

 The minimum-wage debate often leads investors to focus on McDonald's (NYSE:MCD) and its fast-food peers, Wal-Mart (NYSE:WMT) and similar retailers, and other businesses where relatively low wages are an integral part of the viability of their business models.
 Yet many workers at those businesses earn more than the minimum wage, making increases largely moot.
-Moreover, the fact that McDonald's, Wal-Mart, and similar businesses maintain profitable operations in Washington, Oregon, and other higher minimum-wage-rate states suggests that companies can make adjustments to remain successful -- albeit perhaps at some cost to investor profits.
+Moreover, the fact that McDonald's, Wal-Mart, and similar businesses maintain profitable operations in Washington, Oregon, and other higher-minimum-wage states suggests that companies can make adjustments to remain successful -- albeit perhaps at some cost to investor profits.